DJLevel3/DJ-CPU-Emulator/README.md

 The output port is at bus address `0x8000`, but this may change later.

 Interrupts are theoretically implemented now, but there's no way to trigger them yet.
-I'll implement that at some point.
+I might implement that at some point.

+Additionally, the halt instruction completely ends execution here, despite the fact that on the actual processor, halts only halt execution until an interrupt is triggered.
+Programs that require this feature will have to replace halts with short loops that loop until an interrupt is triggered.

 -----